dcooney/react-use-arrows/README.md

 ## Options

-The `useArrows` hook accepts an optional parameter which is a collection of configuration props.
+The `useArrows` hook accepts an optional object parameter which is a collection of configuration props.

 | Prop          | Description                                | Default                                                    | Type          |
 |-------------  |--------------------------------------------|------------------------------------------------------------|---------------|